eyeben/NaverstoreExcelEase/docs/source/AboutTheProject.rst

 Getting Started
 ---------------

-For a guide on how to get started with NaverstoreExcelEase, please refer to our [Getting Started guide](HowtoUse.rst).
+For a guide on how to get started with NaverstoreExcelEase, please refer to our `Getting Started guide <HowtoUse.rst>`_.

 Download
 --------

-To download the latest version of NaverstoreExcelEase, visit our [Download page](Installation.rst).
+To download the latest version of NaverstoreExcelEase, visit our `Download page <Installation.rst>`_.